On Pet Loss: How Will I Know If I Am Ready To Adopt (Or Not) After Loss - Know Your Intentions.

 Here’s the thing: If we get into a relationship and it’s not working, we break it off.
 After a few dates, you realize this person isn’t for you, and you go your separate ways.
 With a new pet — not so much.

 So here I was, caring for this vulnerable, insecure creature while I could barely care for myself.
 Still, I gave her everything I had, not out of love initially, but out of obligation.
 I was a great dog mama to her, and I worked tirelessly with her.
 I spent an exorbitant amount of time and money on behaviorists and finding the right cocktail of psychiatric medication.
-I took her to agility classes to build her confidence, and at night, I would dress her in banana-patterned pajamas and sit with her at night, reading her children’s stories about happy dogs.
+I took her to agility classes to build her confidence, and at night, I would dress her in banana-patterned pajamas and sit with her, reading her children’s stories about happy dogs.
 She had a bed in every room and countless baskets of toys.
 I wanted so badly to fall in love with her, so I acted the part and was sure I could transform her into the dog I wanted.
 Co-dependent relationships are no stranger to me, so don’t think I don’t realize how awful this sounds.

 Had I gone into adopting Millie consciously aware that this would be a brand new relationship, I’m fairly positive we would have had a smoother transition.
 I would have been open to new love and emotionally available to deal with the challenges that came along with this particular relationship.
 My deep grief may have been able to co-exist with loving a new dog, and it may have been a healing experience.